To begin, you need to create a WAF Profile. To do that, click the ADD button on the toolbar in the table as shown below:

 Implementing your WAF Profile

 Once you have finished implementing a profile, unlike the Firewall ACL, it needs to be connected to your config/pack before it will begin providing protection.
 To do that, click on the CONFIGURATION BUILDER tab and choose your config/pack from the left hand side.
-This should open it up to the main configuration page which shows the three icons at the top (firewall, load balancing, acceleration) as shown below.
+This should open it up to the main configuration page as shown below.

 Click on the Firewall button as shown above to open up the configuration dialog as follows: